Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about clip art for chore and duty charts.
 Before children can read well, you can help them learn to complete daily tasks with pictures on a chart.

 I have three children who share a common bathroom.
 They used to argue over who showered first (the least desired time for them).
 We had an old dry erase calendar that wasn't being utilized so I made a chart, giving each child a number oldest to youngest.
-Now there is no longer a discussion about who goes first, a real peace keeper!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.